Training the Ego

 And onwards, and upwards, together, we will go.

-Intentional thinking means that you get to choose thoughts on purpose.
-You will shape and guide them, for your own, best-good.
+Intentional thinking means that you get to choose your thoughts with a purpose.
+You will shape and guide them, for your own, best good.

-Spot doubt quick.
-Name it, explore it, but do not buy into it.
+Spot the doubt quickly- mindfulness will help.
+Name the doubt and explore it, but do not buy into it.
 Why are you doubting yourself?
-Can it be doen better?
+Can it be done better?
 Is this an old fear of something repeating?

 Self-Trust